oraichain/orai-mcp/README.md

 > 🏗️ Built and maintained by [Oraichain Labs](https://github.com/oraichain)

+A comprehensive toolkit for building and deploying AI agents with blockchain capabilities.
+This monorepo includes:

-A Model Context Protocol (MCP) server that provides onchain tools for AI applications like Claude Desktop and Cursor, allowing them to interact with multiple blockchain networks seamlessly.
+- A Model Context Protocol (MCP) server for AI applications
+- Agent development tools for blockchain interactions
+- Development kit for building custom AI agents

 ## About Oraichain Labs